Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Almost Cohen-Macaulayness via almost flat extension

 This implies that if $c \cdot \Tor^{R}_{i}(S, R/J)=0$, then $c^{p^{-n}} \cdot \Tor^{R_{n}}_{i}(S_{n}, R_{n}/JR_{n})=0$.
 So it is sufficient to find such an element.
 By generic flatness, there exists $c \in R$ such that $S_{c}$ is free over $R_{c}$.
 Hence we have $\Tor^{R_c}_{i}(S_{c},(R/J)_{c})=0$ for $i \ge 1$, which implies that there is some power $c^{N}$ such that $c^{N} \cdot \Tor^{R}_{i}(S,R/J)=0$.
 Replacing $c^{N}$ by $c$, we have $c^{p^{-n}} \cdot \Tor^{R_{n}}_{i}(S_{n},R_{n}/JR_{n})=0$ for all $n \ge 0$.
 Taking direct limit, we deduce that

 for all $n \ge 0$ and $i \ne 0$. \end{proof}

 If $T$ is finite \'{e}tale over $S$, then one can show that $T_{\infty}$ is finite \'{e}tale over $S_{\infty}$.
 In fact, the natural map $S_n\otimes_{S} T \to T_n$ is an isomorphism for all $n \ge 0$.
 Taking direct limit, we get the claim.\footnote{In particular, if one takes $S=R$, then $T$ is even regular.
-In this case, it suffices to assume that $S \to T$ is only unramified.} We would like to deduce some consequences of the above theorem.
-First of all, we need to recall the following result.
+In this case, it suffices to assume that $S \to T$ is only unramified.}

 \begin{remark} (i): There is a version of Auslander-Buchsbaum formula for ring homomorphisms, due to Schoutens \cite[Theorem 1.2]{Sch}.
 For a local homomorphism $R\longrightarrow S$ of local Noetherian rings, we have an equality